alefranz/MELT/README.md

 ## Upgrade from 0.4 and below

-The library is still backward compatible, however if you follow the deprecation warnings, you will be able to easily migrate to the new syntax.
+The library is still backward compatible, however if you follow the deprecation warnings, you will be able to easily migrate to the new simplified syntax.

 Here are some common examples: